 Office Hours: TBA weekly.
 Otherwise, by appointment.
-If you desire OHs beyond my scheduled
+If you desire OHs beyond any scheduled me your entire availability, from the outset.

 OHs, email me your request, with your availability.
+Do not email saying you would like OHs and to please get back to you with my availability.
+Rather, email

-E-Mail: DThornley@mail.utexas.edu
+E-Mail: drew.thornley@mccombs.utexas.edu